 To begin proceedings, the table below gives a summary of the main instrument properties that MOONS will achieve, with simulated sensitivities listed at the bottom of the page.

 A detailed end-to-end model of MOONS has been built that produces realistic 2D detector images and can be passed through the developing MOONS pipeline.
 Naturally, this is a very complex model and has therefore not been designed for sharing.
 However, a more publically available 1D model exists which has been tested thoroughly against the full optical model.

 From these models, we currently predict for MOONS the following sensitivities.
-Note these calculations are all: per resolution element, with a 1 hour exposure and include background subtraction.
+Note these calculations are all: per resolution element, with a 1 hour exposure and including background subtraction.

 Low resolution (with data binned to R=1000 after masking OH sky lines)